Coronavirus (COVID-19) vaccination

 The NHS will contact you later this year if you're eligible for the winter COVID-19 vaccine.

-The COVID-19 vaccine helps protect against COVID-19, which can be a serious or life-threatening illness.
-It's offered on the NHS to people at increased risk of getting seriously ill from COVID-19.
+The COVID-19 vaccine helps protect against COVID-19, which can be a serious or life-threatening illness for some people.
+It's usually offered on the NHS in spring and early winter to people who need extra protection from COVID-19.

 Who should have the COVID-19 vaccine